An impressive voice over demo will lead casting directors to hire you for voice over projects and help launch your voice acting career.

 Here are the most popular genres to consider producing a demo for:

-Note: These are referred to as Skills here at Voices, but you may see them called genres in the industry elsewhere.
+Note: These are referred to as Categories here at Voices, but you may see them called genres in the industry elsewhere.

 A yearning to voice zany, over-the-top cartoon characters is a major reason many people get into the industry in the first place.
 After all, who wouldn’t want to see their voice personified by an animated character?
 We’re happy to say that there is a large amount of work available in the field of animation.